MaterializeInc/materialize/doc/user/content/integrations/http-api.md

 https://<MZ host address>/api/sql?options=<object>
 ```

-For example, this is how you could specify the the `application_name` session variable with Javascript:
+For example, this is how you could specify the `application_name` session variable with JavaScript:

 ```javascript
 // Create and encode our parameters object.